vahidimr49/Bash_code/README.md

 exersise for improving bash developing

 #how to:
-solving Operating system  issue with bash script
+solving Operating system  issue with bash scripting

 #################################################################################